harlow/nsqd-discovery/README.md

 # DNS config for NSQD

-Dynamically configure `nsqd` or `nsqadmin` with IP addresses from DNS A-record.
-Read more about [NSQD dynamic service discovery with DNS records](http://www.hward.com/nsqd-service-discovery-with-dns-records/).
+Dynamically configure `nsqd` with IP addresses from DNS A-record.
+Read more about [NSQ dynamic service discovery with DNS records](http://www.hward.com/nsqd-service-discovery-with-dns-records/).

 ### Set up